 You have seen the pros and cons of microservices architecture.
 Fortunately, there are enough tools and technology supports to overcome most of the cons.
 You really want to calculate the benefits and damages that will be caused by microservices in your existing application.

-- Check if your application is large enough that needs to be broken down to microservices.
+- Check if your application is large enough that needs to be broken down into microservices.

-- See if dividing to independent modules make sense.
+- See if dividing into independent modules makes sense.

 - Understand if you need a distributed transaction management system.